 The economic effect of mortgage rates is wider than the volume of completed transactions.
 Housing is tied to a chain of rate-sensitive activity that includes lenders, brokers, builders, suppliers, contractors, and local service providers.
 When financing becomes more restrictive, fewer purchases close, but the larger consequence is that a wide set of housing-linked sectors experiences slower demand.

-This is one reason housing often receives close attention in macro analysis.
-A change in financing conditions can influence buyer behavior quickly, but the full impact becomes clearer as weaker turnover spreads into construction plans, household durables, and local service activity.
-That is also why pages such as building permits matter in the same subhub: they help show whether softer financing conditions are beginning to affect future construction intent rather than only current transaction flow.
+Financing conditions can influence buyer behavior quickly, but the broader macro effect becomes clearer only after weaker turnover begins to affect construction plans, household durables, and local service activity.
+Measures such as building permits help show whether softer financing conditions are starting to feed into future construction intent rather than only current transaction flow.

 Residential investment and the construction channel